chinenual/synergize/docs/voicing-voice.md

 ![screenshot](/synergize/docs/screenshots/viewVCE_voice_annotated.png)

-1. Click the `Voice` tab to select this Voice editor.
+1. Click the `Voice` tab to select the Voice editor.
 This is the default view when a new voice is loaded.
 2. The `Patch Type` selector allows you to quickly change between the various factory patch types (see [below](#standard-patch-routing)).